davidedelvento/MacOS-Linux-shortcuts/README.md

 ### Additional shortcuts

-Unrelated to this repository, but related with having sane shortcuts, I also did the following:
+Unrelated to this repository, but related with having sane shortcuts:

 1. Install `iterm2` on the Mac and make sure the shortcuts for "move one word", "move to begin/end of line" and the corresponding "select" work as in the other apps.
-This requires manual configuration and would be needed even with the regular `terminal` application, otherwise (like on Linux) there are some differences between terminal and non-terminal shortcuts.
+This requires manual configuration and would be needed even with the regular `terminal` application, otherwise (like on Linux) there are some differences between terminal and non-terminal shortcuts, which will drive you crazy (if you are like me...)

 2. Configure your Linux Virtual Desktop switcher to use `CTRL-arrows` instead of `CTRL-ALT-arrows` so the shortcut is consistent with the one on the Mac (this will break the